Topological defects lead to energy transfer in active nematics: Abstract

 \section{Abstract}

 Active nematics are fluids in which the components have nematic symmetry and are driven out of equilibrium due to the microscopic generation of an active stress.
 When the active stress is high, it drives flows in the nematic and can lead to the proliferation of topological defects, a state we refer to as defect chaos.
-Using numerical simulations of active nematics, we observe energy transfer between length scales during defect chaos.
-We demonstrate that this energy transfer is driven by the exchange between variations in the orientation and degree of order in the nematic that predominantly occur during defect creation and annihilation.
+Using numerical simulations of active nematics at low Reynolds number, we observe energy transfer from long to short length scales during defect chaos.
+We demonstrate that this energy transfer is driven by the exchange between variations in the orientation and degree of order in the nematic that predominantly occurs during defect creation and annihilation.
 We then show that the primary features of energy transfer during defect chaos scale with the active length scale.
-Finally, we identify a second regime that features few defects, but rather bend walls.
-Similar to topological defects, these bend walls co-localize variations in the orientation with variations in the scalar order parameter leading to energy transfer.
+Finally, we identify a second regime that forms extended bend walls instead of point like topological defects, which we refer to as bend wall chaos.
+The bend walls grow and extend over the whole system and result in an energy transfer from short to long length scales.

 Active matter is the study of systems that are driven out of equilibrium by the generation of stress at the component scale~\cite{ramaswamy2010mechanics,ramaswamy2017active,marchetti2013hydrodynamics, sagues23}.
 Examples of active materials range from the micrometer scale, for example swimming sperm, through to kilometer scale shoals of fish~\cite{pearce2018cellular,schoeller2020collective,makris2009critical}.
 Active nematics are active fluids in which the components have nematic symmetry~\cite{doostmohammadi2018active}.
 This describes a large class of biosystems including bacterial colonies, the cytoskeleton and epithelial sheets~\cite{juelicher2007active,balasubramaniam2022active,saw2018biological,mueller2019emergence,yashunsky2024topological,you2018geometry}.
 Among the most striking examples of active nematics are those made from reconstituted cytoskeletal components, namely microtubules and kinesins, an experimental system which has been used to demonstrate many properties of active suspensions~\cite{sanchez2012spontaneous,guillamat2018active,pearce2021orientational,decamp2015orientational}.
 One of the most prominent features of active nematics is the presence of topological defects, point like discontinuities in the orientation of the nematic components characterized by a half integer winding number~\cite{giomi2015geometry}.
 In addition, nematic topological defects have an orientation which effects their motion relative to other defects in the material~\cite{pearce2021properties,tang2017orientation,vromans2016orientational}.
 Topological defects in active nematics also lead to distinct local force patterns, in particular the polar symmetry of $+1/2$ defects leads them to self propelling~\cite{thampi2014instabilities,giomi2014defect,giomi2015geometry,pearce2021orientational}.
 When the active stress is sufficiently high, it generates large flows which destabilize the nematic orientation, leading to defect proliferation and small scale vortices~\cite{giomi2015geometry}, a state we refer to as defect chaos.